Wyrdware/Portfolio/content/projects/procedural-terrain.md

 ---

 # Overview
-A series of explorations into procedural terrain generation in Unity.
+A series of explorations into procedural generation.
+Built systems that let designers sculpt the final output, achieved overhangs without floating artifacts, and accelerated performance with compute shaders.

 ---